- The Spider Shop

 Tarantula Care Guide

 While there are notable exceptions, the following general conditions apply to most Tarantulas.
-Please do independent research your chosen species- there are many forums with knowledgeable and helpful people only too happy to assist.
+Below you will find a couple of videos on setting up home for a Tarantulas and a general care guide.
+Any questions?
 There’s no such thing as a stupid question, so don’t be afraid to ask.
+Get in touch!

 There are 3 groups of Tarantulas Arboreal, Terrestrial and Burrowing.
 Taller enclosures are best used for Tree dwelling species so they can climb.
 You can also use taller tanks filled deep with substrate for burrowing species.
 For Terrestrial species height is not so important and an enclosure 15cm high would be suitable for the majority of species.
 As a general rule the length of the enclosure should be 1.5x bigger than the spiders leg span.
 If you have a 10cm spider your enclosure should be around 25cm in length.
 Many species live down burrows and rarely move more than 10cm from them so not much room is needed to give a Tarantula adequate space.